WHOIS and RDAP: Domain Registration Lookup Guide

 I say "might" because privacy has changed a lot.
 More on that in a second.

-How to Look Up WHOIS Data
+How to Look Up Registration Data

 \\\bash